 - Consider using radiographic protective gloves or radiation attenuating surgeon's gloves that are clean and offer fluid barrier protection.
 These gloves cannot be sterilized but can be cleaned following the manufacturer's labeling.

 - Consider using non-medical gloves such as those used for food service, embalming, cleaning, or other industrial-grade gloves that most closely align with the ASTM standards for medical gloves as outlined in the FDA's Medical Glove Guidance Manual.

-- Be aware that counterfeit medical and non-medical gloves may be on the market, especially during this time of reduced supply.
+- Be aware that counterfeit medical and non-medical gloves may be on the market, especially during this time of increased demand.

-The FDA is collaborating with manufacturers of medical gloves to better understand the current supply chain issues related to the COVID-19 pendemic and to help mitigate any widespread shortages of these products.
+The FDA is collaborating with manufacturers of medical gloves to better understand the current supply chain issues related to the COVID-19 pandemic and to help mitigate any widespread shortages of these products.